getsentry/sentry/docs/quickstart/index.rst

 Starting the Web Service
 ------------------------

-Sentry provides a built-in webserver (powered by gunicorn and eventlet) to get you off the ground quickly.
+Sentry provides a built-in webserver (powered by gunicorn and eventlet) to get you off the ground quickly, also you can setup Sentry as WSGI application, in that case skip to section `Running Sentry as WSGI application`.

 To start the webserver, you simply use ``sentry start``.
 If you opted to use an alternative configuration path you can pass that via the --config option.